 For the purposes of the calculation rules, tinned packaging (e.g. food cans, biscuit tins) is an acceptable input to treatment operations, and so should not be deducted from the weight of steel counted as recycled.
-In case Member States wish to report other metal packaging than made of aluminium or ferrous metals according to Article 6c(2) of Decision 2005/270, they may do so by add the figure to the sum of total metal in the questionnaire.
+In case Member States wish to report other metal packaging than that made of aluminium or ferrous metals according to Article 6c(2) of Decision 2005/270, they may do so in the 'other' row for metals in the guestionnaire.

 Note that the preliminary treatment of metals (shown in Figure A 4 and Figure A 5 as a separate step called "reception facility quality control / pre-sort") may also take place within the metal smelting/refining facility itself.
-In this case, any pre-sorting prior to smelting counts as 'preliminary treatment' within the refining facility, and any waste removed during this stage cannot therefore be counted towards the recycled municipal waste reported by that facility.
+In this case, any pre-sorting prior to smelting counts as 'preliminary treatment' within the refining facility, and any waste removed during this stage cannot therefore be counted towards the recycled metal waste reported by that facility.
 This is set out in Article 6a(5) of the Directive: